-This month we would like to highlight the work of one of our foster families.
-Kristine Duetsch has been fostering dogs for us at Home for Good Dog Rescue for 2 years, and in that time has looked after a whopping 455 dogs!
+Laura has been fostering dogs for us at Home for Good Dog Rescue for since October 2018, and in that time has looked after 42 dogs.

 If you would like to join our team of life-saving foster parents, please fill out an application.